datagrok-ai/public/help/develop/how-to/build-an-app.md

 * The output values are assigned anywhere along the script
 * The script execution is fully stateless and isolated

 You can even return graphics from the script!
-Check it with [this excercise on Scripting Viewers]().
+Check it with [this exercise on Scripting Viewers]().

 To add a script (in R, Python, Julia, Octave) to the package, put it into its `scripts` folder as a separate file.
 When it comes to JavaScript scripts, simply any JavaScript function in your package may become one.